idle-code/tempren/MANUAL.md

 When installed as a snap package, `tempren` will be kept up-to-date automatically - no user action is required.

 # Builtin documentation
-Short documentation for all command line arguments can always be retrieved when invoking tool with `--help`/`-h` flag:
+Short documentation for all command line arguments can always be retrieved via `--help`/`-h` flag:
 ```commandline
 $ tempren --help
 ```

 Options which documentation starts with `(default)` do not have to be specified explicitly on the command line.

-`--help`/`-h` flag can also be used to display tag-specific documentation when tag name is given as an argument, which (due to large library of tags and their variety) is only available in this form:
+`--help`/`-h` flag can also be used to display tag-specific documentation when tag name is given as an argument:
 ```commandline
 $ tempren --help [Category.]TagName
 ```